qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

     layer.updateFeature(feat)

-This will automatically call :func:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` in the end.
+This will automatically call :meth:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` in the end.
-If any exception occurs, it will :func:`rollBack() <qgis.core.QgsVectorLayer.rollBack>` all the changes.
+If any exception occurs, it will :meth:`rollBack() <qgis.core.QgsVectorLayer.rollBack>` all the changes.
-In case a problem is encountered within :func:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` (when the method returns False) a :class:`QgsEditError <qgis.core.QgsEditError>` exception will be raised.
+In case a problem is encountered within :meth:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` (when the method returns False) a :class:`QgsEditError <qgis.core.QgsEditError>` exception will be raised.

 Adding and Removing Fields